The Iowa Locator is the statewide union catalog used for locating library items.

 - Destiny V.7

-If you have questions regarding data loading or SILO interlibrary loan, please contact Marie Harms This would include questions about sources of high quality MARC records, cataloging, Locator standards, standard numbers, or specific MARC tags, status of specific ILL transactions, uploading MARC data files, or any of the system activity summary reports.
+If you have questions regarding data loading or SILO interlibrary loan, please contact your district office.
+This would include questions about sources of high quality MARC records, cataloging, Locator standards, standard numbers, or specific MARC tags, status of specific ILL transactions, uploading MARC data files, or any of the system activity summary reports.

-If you have technical questions regarding the Locator, cataloging, or MARC records, please contact your district office.
+If you have technical questions regarding the Locator, cataloging, or MARC records, contact your district office as well.

 Locator MARC Record Standards